Inclusive Design Standards

 The Kelsey created the Design Standards in partnership with Erick Mikiten of Mikiten Architecture.
 They were shaped with the support of our Inclusive Design Council as well as workshops with designers, developers, and architects.

-The Housing Design Standards for Accessibility and Inclusion consist of over 300 Elements.
+The Inclusive Design Standards consist of over 300 Elements.
 Elements reflect design and operations choices and include development strategies, building features, or operational policies that support accessibility and inclusion.
 Elements range from specific physical features to resident services, design team makeup to building amenities, leasing strategies to materials selection, and beyond.
 The Design Standards organize elements by Design Categories, Impact Areas, and Additional Benefits.

 The Kelsey, Mikiten Architecture, and the ten (10) members of the Inclusive Design Council are available to provide project-specific or capacity-building technical assistance for your housing projects or community.
 For partnerships, support needs, or to connect with an individual member of our Inclusive Design Council contact us here.